History of Sesame Street: Development

 The producers spent eighteen months preparing the new show, something unprecedented in children's television.
 The show had a budget of $28,000 per episode.
 After being named executive director of the CTW, Cooney began to assemble a team of producers: Jon Stone was responsible for writing, casting, and format; David Connell took over animation and volume; and Samuel Gibbon served as the show's chief liaison between the production staff and the research team.
 Stone, Connell, and Gibbon had worked on Captain Kangaroo together, but were not involved in children's television when Cooney recruited them.
-At first, Cooney planned to divide the show's production of five episodes a week among several teams, but she was advised by CBS vice-president Mike Dann to use only one.
+At first, Cooney planned to divide the show's production of five episodes a week among several teams, but she was advised by CBS vice-president of programming Michael Dann to use only one.
 This production team was led by Connell, who had gained experience producing many episodes in a short period of time, a process called "volume production", during his eleven years working on Captain Kangaroo.

 The CTW hired Harvard University professor Gerald S. Lesser to design the show's educational objectives and establish and lead a National Board of Advisers.
 Instead of providing what Lesser called "window dressing", the Board actively participated in the construction of educational goals and creative methods.
 At the Board's direction, Lesser conducted five three-day curriculum planning seminars in Boston and New York City in summer 1968.
 The purpose of the seminars was to ascertain which school-preparation skills to emphasize in the new show.
 The producers gathered professionals with diverse backgrounds to obtain ideas for educational content.
 They reported that the seminars were "widely successful", and resulted in long and detailed lists of possible topics for inclusion in the Sesame Street curriculum; in fact, the seminars produced more suggested educational objectives than could ever be addressed by one television series.

 Instead of focusing on the social and emotional aspects of development, the producers decided to follow the suggestions of the seminar participants and emphasize cognitive skills, a decision they felt was warranted by the demands of school and the wishes of parents.
 The objectives developed during the seminars were condensed into key categories: symbolic representation, cognitive processes, and the physical and social environment.
 The seminars set forth the new show's policy about race and social issues and provided the show's production and creative team with "a crash course" in psychology, child development, and early childhood education.
 They also marked the beginning of Jim Henson's involvement in Sesame Street.
 Cooney met Henson at one of the seminars; Stone, who was familiar with Henson's work, felt that if they could not bring him on board, they should "make do without puppets".